mne-tools/mne-python/doc/source/manual/AppReleaseNotes.rst

 - Text format event files can now be loaded for easy inspection of rejected epochs, for example.

-- Handling of derived channels has been added, see Sections 4.4.12 and :ref:`CHDHJABJ`.
+- Handling of derived channels has been added, see :ref:`CACFHAFH` and :ref:`CHDHJABJ`.

 - SSS information is now transferred to the covariance matrix output files.